Dealing with Workplace Misconduct in 2023

 - Excessive personal use of company resources

-- Neglecting to adhere to company's communication protocols
+- Neglecting to adhere to the company's communication protocols

 Disciplinary actions for general misconduct may include verbal warnings, written warnings, probation, or suspension.
-Such behaviours considered misconduct can have a significant impact on the workplace, affecting employee morale, company reputation, and potentially leading to legal action.
+Such behaviours considered misconduct can have a significant impact on the workplace, affecting employee morale and company reputation and potentially leading to legal action.

 Serious misconduct includes actions such as: